revilowaldow/BITC/Sessions/2026/03 22 - Session 62.md

 		How does Candaria feel about this?

-Caenis sends message to Vrin asking if she'd like to make money on races betting
+Caenis sends message to Vrin asking if she'd like to make money on races betting Gets 25 yes'

+Virtelle observes that Kaulinan does not like violence

 <hr>

+Aru takes Revant to Thodunn
+Thodunn inspects with deepest lore and sees it being weilded by an orc Many blows fail to fell the weil